meg768/react-bs/README.md

 Bootstrap css-styles need to be installed separately.

 ## Comment
-This module is not ready for public use, but take a look at the code on GitHub if you like...
+This module is not ready for public use.

 ## Demo
 - https://meg768.github.io/react-bootify/